Corifollitropin alfa (rch)

 After using it

-Store ELONVA in the refrigerator (2°C-8°C) until the expiry date.
+Store ELONVA in the refrigerator (2°C to 8°C) until the expiry date.
 Do not freeze.

 Do not use after the expiry date on the carton.

 Store at or below 25°C for a total period of not more than one month.
 Make a note of when you start storing the product out